Nidhi3338/SQL/README.md

 	1. join
 	2. alies
-	3. if ( if movie_title like the%) as message // message is a new column
+	3. if ( if movie_title like the% ,  'the movie', null ) as message // message is a new column , the ovie is true , and null is false
 	4. like
 	5. between
 	6. case